Trusha-7Span/Trusha-7Span/README.md

 🎓 I'm **Trusha**, a final-year B.E. student in **Computer Science & Engineering (AI & ML)**.
 💡 I'm a curious mind exploring the world of **Machine Learning**, **Deep Learning**, and **Data Science**.
 🚀 Building cool AI tools, currently working on **digit recognition** apps.
-🔭 Open to internships, collaborations, and innovative projects!

 ---